skiplang/skip/docs/overview/modules.md

 ## Absolute paths

-If a module defines a function that is also defined either at top-level, it is possible to refer to the top-level definition with an absolute path.
+If a module defines a function that is also defined at the top level, it is possible to refer to the top-level definition with an absolute path.
 Absolute paths start with a `.`.

 ```
 module Canvas;
 fun render(): Point {
   point = (0, 0);
-  /* refers to the function move defined at top-level */
+  /* refers to the function move defined at top level */
   .move(point, 1, 1);
 }
 module end;